 One tool I discuss with many of my patients in the context of managing alcohol cravings is medication to stop drinking.
 Medications such as naltrexone affect dopamine receptors in the brain and block the effects of dopamine when drinking or anticipating alcohol.

 However, long-standing habits and routines still play a large role in our brain’s associations, so there is no singular ‘fix’ for cravings.
-To build new habits and healthy responses to triggers, it’s often beneficial to engage in alcohol therapy and participate in alcohol support groups to process emotions, develop coping mechanisms, and create long-lasting lifestyle changes.
+To build new habits and healthy responses to triggers, it’s often beneficial to engage in online alcohol therapy and participate in alcohol support groups to process emotions, develop coping mechanisms, and create long-lasting lifestyle changes.

 A specialized therapist can work with you to identify what habits trigger your desire to drink, manage thoughts about drinking, build drink refusal skills, and so much more.
 Why we drink is complex.